Queensbury, New York

 Queensbury is a town in Warren County, New York, United States.
 The population was 29,169 at the 2020 census.

 It contains the county seat of Warren County, located at a municipal center complex on U.S. Route 9 south of the village of Lake George.
 It was moved to the complex in 1963 from the original county seat of Lake George.
 The town is located in the southeastern corner of the county and is part of the Glens Falls Metropolitan Statistical Area.
 It is named in honor of Queen Charlotte.
 Although primarily located north of the city of Glens Falls, Queensbury surrounds the city on three sides.

-Six Flags Great Escape and Hurricane Harbor, a Six Flags theme park, is located in northwest Queensbury.
+Great Escape, a theme park operated by Enchanted Parks, is located in northwest Queensbury.
 West Mountain, a downhill skiing area, is located in the southwestern part of town.

 History

 The roots of Queensbury trace back to the Queensbury Patent in 1762, a colonial land grant authorized by the British Crown.
 It was designed to encourage settlement in the area near the southern Adirondack foothills, close to Lake George and the Hudson River.
 This patent, named in honor of Queen Charlotte, wife of King George III, successfully attracted Quaker settlers the following year in 1763.
 Quaker families began to move into the area, clearing land and establishing farms and homesteads.
 In 1777, their peaceful existence was disrupted by the Revolutionary War.
 The Quakers, known for their pacifist beliefs, abandoned Queensbury during the war due to hostilities and the proximity to military campaigns.
 The region was largely uninhabited during this period.
 Following the end of the war, the Quakers returned to Queensbury in 1783 and resumed their settlement efforts.

 In 1786, the settlement was re-established as the town of Queensbury.
 In 1788, the town included all of what is today Warren County.
 It lost territory in 1792 when the town of Fairfield (Lake Luzerne) was formed and again in 1810 to form part of the town of Caldwell (Lake George).
 In 1908, the then largest village within Queensbury, Glens Falls, incorporated as a city and became a separate municipality.
 The population of Queensbury has exceeded that of Glens Falls since the 1980 Census.

 In 2003, with permission from Queensbury, Glens Falls annexed approximately 49 acre of the town.
 The land, known as Veterans Field or the Northway Industrial Park, is on Veterans Road between Luzerne Road and Sherman Avenue and is just east of I-87.
 The land was vacant at the time.
 A thin, 0.5 mi strip of Sherman Avenue was part of this annexation, in order to comply with state law regarding contiguity of annexed land.
 Both the city and town now share ownership of this stretch of highway as a result.

 The Sanford House and Asa Stower House are listed on the National Register of Historic Places.